LaurentVeyssier/Detect-and-localize-manufacturing-defects-from-images/README.md

 # U-Net model

 U-Net type of network are well adapted for segmentation tasks.
 In a segmentation analysis, the output must be of the same size as the input image.
 The output will be a mask determining the presence of a default or not (1 or 0 for each pixel coordinates).
 The mask can then be combined with the original image to highlight surface defects at the level of the pixel.
+For those interested, I covered a similar type of architecture in a previous project [here](https://github.com/LaurentVeyssier/Semantic-Segmentation-with-Fully-Convolution-Network)

 The U-Net model takes its name from the U-shape.
 The model has three distincts sections:
-- Encoder or downsampling section
+- Encoder or downsampling / contracting section
 - Bottleneck section.
 Similar to autoencoders, the objective is to condense the image representation and capture only key features.
 The bottleneck forces this simplication.
-- Decoder or upsampling section.
+- Decoder or upsampling / expanding section.
 The encoded image is upsampled back to the original size and captures the critical information to optimize the custom loss function.
 The output is a binary mask of same size as the original image.
 The mask localizes the presence of the default.

 ![](asset/Unet_architecture.jpg)

+U-Net architecture is based on fully convolutional networks and modified in a way that performs well on segmentation tasks.
+In this Res-U-Net example, the U-Net architecture combines residual block technique to overcome vanishing gradient issues proper to deep architectures.

+- Encoder: It consists of 4 blocks.
+First block consists of 3x3 convolution layer +  Relu + Batch-Normalization.
+Each following block takes an input that passes through residual-blocks followed by 2x2 max pooling.
+While max pooling performs downsampling in x and y dimensions, feature maps after each block doubles, which helps the model learn complex features
+- Bottleneck: The bottleneck block, serves as a connection between contraction path and expansion path.
+The block takes the input and then passes through a res-block followed by 2x2 up-sampling convolution layers.
+- Decoder: Each block takes in the up-sampled input from the previous layer and concatenates with the corresponding output features from the res-blocks in the contraction path.
+This is then again passed through the res-block followed by 2x2 up-sampling convolution layers.
+This helps to ensure that features learned while contracting are used while reconstructing the image.
+Finally in the last layer of expansion path, the output from the res-block is passed through 1x1 convolution layer to produce the desired output with the same size as the input.
+This last convolution performs binary classification to produce the pixel-by-pixel mask through a sigmoid function.

 # Results